 The following document aims at suggesting elements to be examined and specific sets of conditions and criteria considered to be suitable indicators of effective competition to national regulatory authorities (hereinafter referred to as "NRAs") facing NGA co-investment agreements in their national market and conducting the next round of market analyses of markets 4 and 5.
-In the NGA recommendation, the EU Commission considered that NRAs would have to look particularly at NGA co-investment plans as they could - regionally - have an impact on competitive conditions, both at wholesale and retail level.
-More specifically paragraph 28 of the NGA recommendation suggests that in a market analysis the number of operators, the structure of the network and the co-investment arrangements should be considered, as well as also whether the co-investments are based on multiple fibre lines and whether partners enjoy fully equivalent and cost-oriented access.
+In the NGA recommendation, the EU Commission considered that NRAs would have to look particularly at NGA co-investment plans as they could - regionally - have an impact on competitive conditions, both at wholesale and retail level1.
+More specifically paragraph 28 of the NGA recommendation suggests that in a market analysis the number of operators, the structure of the network and the co-investment arrangements should be considered, as well as also whether the co-investments are based on multiple fibre lines and whether partners enjoy fully equivalent and cost-oriented access2.

 Assessing the level of competition in a co-investment situation is not straight-forward.
 In a NGA co-investment situation, two (or more) partners share the costs and the profits associated with the assets instead of each having their own, resulting in a situation that is neither identical to single-operator situation, as more operators have access to the infrastructure, nor to a classical situation of competition as a co-investment from two operators may behave differently from how two competing independent operators would.
-Depending on the characteristics of the arrangement between the co-investors, the scheme can result in situations that are close to a monopoly or situations that are close to competition if the agreement can ensure efficient competition and grant partners sufficient independence.
+Although co-investment can be a positive mechanism for stimulating investment in certain circumstances, depending on the characteristics of the arrangement between the co-investors, the scheme can result in situations that are close to a monopoly or situations that are close to competition if the agreement can ensure efficient competition and grant partners sufficient independence.